silverstripe-droptables/sapphire/docs/en/reference/layout.md

 ### data-layout-type attribute

 Layout manager will automatically apply algorithms to the children of `.cms-container` by inspecting the `data-layout-type` attribute.
-Let's take the content toolbar as an example of a 2-nd level layout application:
+Let's take the content toolbar as an example of a second-level layout application:

 	:::html
 	<div class="cms-content-tools west cms-panel cms-panel-layout"